-- (a) "Excluded Premises" (garages) - (b) automatic refusal grounds (no repeat applications; no 24-hour Licences; no Off-sales Application before 10 a.m. and/or after 10 p.m.) - (c) inconsistent with one or more of the "Licensing Objectives" - (d) the Premises are unsuitable - (e) overprovision (see the LPS this is the objection "there are too many Premises"; the Board are likely to refuse a new Off-sales shop, but less likely to refuse a new restaurant, although either decision is not automatic.)
+- (a) "Excluded Premises" (garages) - (b) automatic refusal grounds (no repeat applications; no 24-hour Licences; no Off-sales Application before 10 a.m. and/or after 10 p.m.)

+- (c) inconsistent with one or more of the "Licensing Objectives" - (d) the Premises are unsuitable - (e) overprovision (see the LPS this is the objection "there are too many Premises"; the Board are likely to refuse a new Off-sales shop, but less likely to refuse a new restaurant, although either decision is not automatic.)

-Any letter must be sent to the Board within 21 days of the date stated in the notification.
-The Board must copy this to the applicant.
+Any letter must be sent to the Board within 21 days (not 28 days) of the date stated in the notification (it used to be that objections went to the Applicant, but this is not now done.
+The Board now gets the objections and copies them to the Applicant).